arcus/module_discovery/README.md

 ### Running the app locally

-If all of the requirements (see `requirements.txt`) are correct on your machine, you can run the app locally without using docker at all with the command:
+If all of the requirements (see `requirements.txt`) are correct on your machine, you can run the app locally without using docker at all.
+From the top level directory of this repository, run:

 ```
 python app.py